-Location: Lantau South Country Park, Lantau Island, Hong Kong
+Location: Nam Shan, Lantau South Country Park, Lantau Island, Hong Kong

 Facilities: Pavilions, barbeque pits, benches and tables, playground and toilets.
 For further information see here.

 Getting there: Take MTR to Tung Chung and then take bus 3M to Nam Shan.
 Or, catch the ferry from Central Pier to Mui Wo (takes about 40 minutes) and then take any bus (they all pass through Nam Shan).
 The campsite is right next to the bus stop!